datagrok-ai/public/help/develop/develop.md

 a package on the server side, in which case, you need to specify `--rebuild` option in scripts from `package.json`.
 The script `"build": "webpack"` is reserved for server build.

-Alternatively, it's possible to build your package on the client side using `Webpack`.
+Alternatively, it's possible to build your package on the client-side using `Webpack`.
 To do that, run the script `"build": "webpack"` before publishing.

 Package publication is compatible with automation tools.
 You can pass your server URL and developer key explicitly